Travel Mishaps Part 1: Vacations in the Cold

 The Storm to End All Storms

 Our drive to the city was treacherous.
-However, the trees were brilliantly lined with ice that made them amazingly beautiful.
+However, the trees, covered in ice, made our drive amazingly beautiful.
 It’s a memory that is still fresh today, ten years after the event.
 We made it to our destination without incident (although it was a long, slow drive) and made our way to the hotel.

 At our hotel, we found no parking.
 Electric service trucks littered the parking lot.
 We headed into the lobby to find what seemed like the entire population, searching for rooms.
 Unfortunately, the city had arranged to house the electricians coming in from out of state, pushing those who checked in late out of their rooms, with no other accommodations to be found in the city.

 We arrived just in time to secure our room, although we were told that the hotel staff was preparing to release our room to a traveling service person.
 We were lucky.
 The people behind us in line were not so lucky.